Irrawaddy Dolphin

 Population threats

-The main threat to the population of this species is drowning in gill nets, which most often happens in December-May, at the dry season, when these animals remain in deep water bodies.
-On the other hand, electrocution and prey depletion from electric fishing pose a real threat to these animals, particularly to those found in the Ayeyarwady River.
-The dolphin also suffers from pollution, construction of dams as well as the build-up of silt and sedimentation, which leads to a high degree of erosion.
-In addition, the animal currently faces dangers such as overfishing, collisions with boats and resulting injuries, which can sharply reduce the population of this dolphin.
+The main threat to the population of this species is drowning in gill nets, which most often happens in December-May, during the dry season, when these animals remain in deep water bodies.
+On the other hand, electrocution and prey depletion from electric fishing poses a real threat to these animals, particularly to those found in the Ayeyarwady River.
+The dolphin also suffers from pollution, the construction of dams as well as the build-up of silt and sedimentation, which leads to a high degree of erosion.
+In addition, the animal currently faces dangers such as overfishing, collisions with boats, and resulting injuries, which can sharply reduce the population of this dolphin.

 Population number

 According to the IUCN Red List, the total population size of the Irrawaddy dolphin is unknown, but there are estimates available for only a few portions of the range: in Malampaya Sound (Philippines) - 77 dolphins; in the Mekong River - 125 dolphins; in the Mahakam River (Indonesia) - 70 dolphins; in the Ayeyarwady River (Myanmar) - 58-72 dolphins; in coastal waters of Bangladesh - 5,383 dolphins; in the Sundarbans mangrove forest of Bangladesh - 451 dolphins.
-Overall, numbers of Irrawaddy dolphins’ population are decreasing today, and the species is currently classified as Vulnerable (VU) on the IUCN Red List.
+Currently, this species is classified as Endangered (EN) on the IUCN Red List, and its numbers today are decreasing.

 Ecological niche

-Irrawaddy dolphins act as top ecosystem predators, feeding on and regulating popelations of fish, cephalopods, and crustaceans.
+Irrawaddy dolphins act as top ecosystem predators, feeding on and regulating populations of fish, cephalopods, and crustaceans.

 Fun Facts for Kids

-• These dolphins tend to spit water in order to herd fish.
+• Irrawaddy dolphins tend to spit water in order to herd fish.
 They are also known to stun large fish with a blow from their lower jaw and play with them.

-• These dolphins are extremely playful animals, known to wave and slap water with their tail and flippers, breach and leap from the water, roll sideways, blow bubbles and pause at the water surface.
+• These dolphins are extremely playful animals, known to wave and slap the water with their tail and flippers, breach and leap from the water, roll sideways, blow bubbles, and pause at the water's surface.

 • This dolphin is named after the river it’s endemic to, the Irrawaddy River.

-• The Irrawaddy dolphins are able to remain submerged for more than 6 minutes.
-However, when foraging, these dolphins typically dive for 1 - 2 minutes.
+• Irrawaddy dolphins are able to remain submerged for more than 6 minutes.
+However, when foraging, these dolphins typically dive for 1-2 minutes.

 References